 INITIAL EVALUATION OF THE CRITICALLY ILL PATIENT

 Initial care of critically ill pts must often be performed rapidly and before a thorough medical history has been obtained.
 Physiologic stabilization begins with the principles of advanced cardiovascular life support and frequently involves invasive techniques such as mechanical ventilation and renal replacement therapy to support organ systems that are failing.
 A variety of severity-of-illness scoring systems, such as APACHE (acute physiology and chronic health evaluation), have been developed.
-Although these tools are useful for ensuring similarity among groups of pts involved in clinical trials or in quality assurance monitoring, their relevance to individual pts is less clear.
+Although these tools are useful for ensuring similarity among groups of pts involved in clinical trials, guiding resource allocation, or monitoring quality assurance, their relevance to individual pts is less clear.
 These scoring systems are not typically used to guide clinical management.

 MECHANICAL VENTILATORY SUPPORT

 Critically ill pts often require mechanical ventilation.
 During initial resuscitation, standard principles of advanced cardiovascular life support should be followed.
 Mechanical ventilation should be considered for acute hypoxemic respiratory failure, which may occur with cardiogenic shock, pulmonary edema (cardiogenic or noncardiogenic), or pneumonia.
-Mechanical ventilation should also be considered for treatment of ventilatory failure, which can result from an increased load on the respiratory system—often manifested ...
+Mechanical ventilation should also be considered for treatment of ventilatory failure, which can result from an increased load on the respiratory system—often manifested by lactic acidosis or decreased lung compliance.
+Mechanical ...